No products in the cart.

 What Your Plant Needs:

 - Potassium and phosphorus are the most important nutrients during this stage.
-They promote strong and healthy roots, steams, and leaves.
+They promote strong and healthy roots, stems, and leaves.

 - Oftentimes, your soil or soilless media choice provides the nitrogen your cannabis needs during the germination stage.